iOS & Android · Case Study

 Live check-in, GPS verification and Zoom attendance for compliance programs.

 My Meeting Card replaces the paper meeting card with a phone.
-A participant checks in with GPS at the start of a session.
-The app tracks attendance duration for the full meeting.
-If the meeting runs on Zoom, the app schedules it and watches live presence, flagging anyone who misses a periodic check to the admin.
+A participant checks in with GPS at the start of a session, and the app tracks how long they attend for the full meeting.
+If the meeting is on Zoom, the app schedules it and watches live presence, flagging anyone who misses a periodic check to the admin.
 Rehab, parole, probation and outpatient programs get a single source of truth for attendance, with the privacy controls and reliability the use case demands.

 My Meeting Card welcome screen with brand logo